wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-castlabs-integration.md

 The [sample solution](https://github.com/AzureMediaServicesSamples/CastlabsIntegration) consists of two projects:

 -	A console app that can be used to set DRM restrictions on an already ingested asset, for both PlayReady and Widevine.
--	A Web Application that hands out tokens, which could be seen as a VERY SIMPLIFIED version of an STS.
+-	A web site that hands out tokens, which could be seen as a VERY SIMPLIFIED version of an STS.

 To use the console application: